 Free Range thinking to get the mindset to go with the tools:

 Note: Some of the links here are affiliate links meaning that for some of these recommendations, I will sometimes (but not always) receive an automatic percentage from the seller when you buy.
 This does not cost you anything (in fact sometimes you get a discount through the above links!) but I just wanted to let you know.

 This is stuff I’ve tested and rely on personally.
 And I’m pretty picky.
-If you think something is relevant to you, don’t get lost in analysis paralysis for months – the recommendations you need are here.
 That is all 🙂